mbeliaev1/robust-l0/README.md

 **datasets/**

-The MNIST and CIFAR datasets will be downloaded and stored here if they are not already present when one runs **train/lin/train.py** or **train/conv/train.py** for the first time.
+The MNIST and CIFAR datasets will be downloaded and stored here if they are not already present when one runs **scripts/train.py** or **scripts/train.py** for the first time.

-Each of the three files requires an additional arguement when executing in the terminal: the path of the parent directory for the network we want to test.
-Details of how to use these files with the provided pre_trained models to validate our results is given in [IV.
-Evaluating results](#iv.-evaluating-results).

 **new_trained/**

 Empty folder structure for storing the results of new adversarially trained networks.
 Structure of results saved is found in **scripts/train.py**.

+**figures/**

+Containes the code used to generate the figures from our experiment.

 **scripts/**